 What sets Coda’s Summer Music Festival apart is its diversity.
-This year, we are offering five amazing and unique program tracks: Comprehensive Ensemble, Advanced Chamber Music, Intensive Study Program, Composition / Songwriting, and Bluegrass (see below for more details).
-In addition to the rich curriculum involved in each Track, students will also choose two musical electives from a wide array of options including improvisation, electronics and looping, supplemental theory, folk music, and composition classes.
-Proficiency level and socio-economic status among students hinder no one.
+This year, we are offering three unique program tracks: Classical Music, Bluegrass Studies, and Composition / Songwriting.
+In addition to the rich curriculum involved in each Track, students will also choose two musical electives from a wide array of options, which in the past have included improvisation, electronics and looping, supplemental theory, folk music, and composition classes.
+Proficiency level and socioeconomic status among students hinder no one.
 Students of all skill levels are able to bond, collaborate, and be sufficiently challenged in their musical pursuits.

-Our incredible faculty for the Summer Music Festival are graduates of top music schools and conservatories throughout the United States, including the Cleveland Institute of Music, Eastman School of Music, the Juilliard School, Manhattan School of Music, and Northwestern University, among others.
+Our incredible faculty for the Summer Music Festival hold degrees from top music schools and conservatories throughout the United States, including the Cleveland Institute of Music, Eastman School of Music, the Juilliard School, Manhattan School of Music, and Northwestern University, among others.
 Students at Coda receive the highest in professional training within a nurturing and encouraging environment, rivaled by few other music programs.
 The faculty are not only committed to cultivating a healthy atmosphere of musical excellence, but also to upholding Coda's true mission – to help students grow into the men and women they were meant to become.

 On top of all that, students will get to explore West Virginia's breathtaking outdoors.
 There are always one or two recreational outings for students and faculty alike, such as hikes in the New River Gorge, ropes courses, zip-lining, and more.
 There is also no shortage of daily walks, frisbee games, or your run-of-the-mill four-square tournament.
 And just when you thought it couldn't get any better, there will be three to four concerts featuring our talented faculty, as well as a large student concert gala to finish off the festival with a bang.
 All concerts are free and open to the public, and greatly celebrated within the Fayette County community.